 Generally, all pull requests should target the main branch.

-critical bug fixes (segfault, failure to import, things that the user can not work around)
+critical bug fixes (segfault, failure to import, things that the user cannot work around)

 are changes to

+galleries.
 Any changes to

-should not be backported to this branch.
+src, including docstring-only changes, must not be backported to

-We use meeseeksdev bot to automatically backport merges to the correct
+We use MeeseeksDev bot to automatically backport merges to the correct

 maintenance branch base on the milestone.
 To work properly the